Vision, Mission and Values

 Executive order on state-Tribal relations becomes law

 Those meetings were formalized in May of 1996, when Governor Kitzhaber signed Executive Order 96-30 on State/Tribal Government-to-Government Relations.
-The purpose of the order was to "establish a process which can assist in resolving potential conflict, maximize key intergovernment relations and enhance an exchange of ideas and resources for the greater good of all Oregon's citizens, whether Tribal or not."
+The purpose of the order was to "establish a process which can assist in resolving potential conflict, maximize key intergovernmental relations and enhance an exchange of ideas and resources for the greater good of all Oregon's citizens, whether Tribal or not."
 In the 2001 session of the Oregon Legislature, Executive Order 96-30 was codified into Senate Bill 770 and passed into law.

 Under that law, the ongoing meetings about health care were expanded to become what are now the Public Health Division meetings.
 In addition to representatives of the department's health programs, the meetings also bring together people from DHS child welfare, self-sufficiency, senior and disability programs.
 Though health care is a primary topic, other issues such as transportation, child welfare and housing are regularly raised at the quarterly meetings.